ascpial/cc-lock/README.md

 Computer craft lock is a simple lua program that add two factors authentication to your computer.

-:warning: For now, you can bypass the lock by just putting the computer in a disk drive, but encryption is planned, using the [program created by MCJack123](https://gist.github.com/MCJack123/32c56917dc61da336ec0e8ca6aae39f8).
+:warning: For now, you can bypass the lock by just putting the computer in a disk drive.
+9551-Dev did [a fork](https://github.com/9551-Dev/cc-lock) using a [program created by MCJack123](https://gist.github.com/MCJack123/32c56917dc61da336ec0e8ca6aae39f8) to enable encryption on the computer, however this feature is not fully stable.

 To install the program, you can use the following command in your computer: